Solar Panel Cost Guide in San Rafael, CA (2024 Update)

 We go over average solar pricing in San Rafael.

 Keep in mind that the figures above are only estimates based on the average San Rafael homeowner.
-The price of a solar system for your home may be different depending on factors unique to your situation, like your household energy use and solar contractor.For most homeowners, the upfront cost of solar is worth paying.
-On average San Rafael homeowners see about $32,000 in savings on energy bills over 20 years.
+The price of a solar system for your home may look different depending on factors unique to you, like your household energy use and solar contractor.But, once you've paid the upfront cost of installation, the return on investment for most homeowners is typically fruitful, with a net average savings of about $32,000 over 20 years on utility bills.

 Solar savings over time in San Rafael